WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 * **Management**: Recruit members, prioritize value, facilitate effort

 Contact [Moses Ma](mailto:moses@futurelab.com) or [Dan Greening](mailto:dan@senexrex.com) to become a member.

+## Goals

+* Get ourselves organized
+	* **(DONE)** Agree on mission (see above)
+	* **(DONE)** Setup tools (i.e. Trello)
+	* **(DONE)** Establish web site (see [Self Sovereign ID](https://selfsovereign.id/)
+	* **(in progress)** Complete the final draft of this
+	* **(not doing until bigger)** Discuss project management
+		* Schedule cadence (scrum) call
+		* Review and refine tribe structure
+	* Establish site login tiers (public, developer, marketer, press) and tracking to measure reach and engagement
+* Create and promulgate a realistic technology and market roadmap
+* Recruit initial foundational partners as adoption catalysts
+   * Identify minimum viable ecosystem (DID network, wallet, browser integration, blog integration?)
+		* Build Drupal plugin for *SuperSignOn*, a decentralized authentication system based on DID-Auth
+		* Allow developers and others to *SuperSignOn* to our (Drupal) site
+	* Recruit and help influential leaders (i.e: Reid Hoffman, Fred Wilson, etc) to speak favorably about SSI
+		* Access to subject matter experts
+		* Sample Presentations
+		* Speakers bureau
+	* Recruit/produce minimum viable ecosystem participants
+		* willing networks, wallets, feasible browser plugins, feasible blog plugins
+		* key communication technologies from Slack, Telegram, RocketChat, Wikipedia to support DIDs
+		* Recruit developer support services, such as GitHub, CircleCI, BitBucket, to support DIDs
+* Produce *Go To Market Resources* to support developers by year end 2018
+	* **(in progress)** Glossary of market relevant terms
+	* **(in progress)** Develop FAQs that debunk myths and promote adoption
+	* Consolidate technical primers (tutorials) into a single getting started kit
+	* Develop a Communications Kit
+	   * Simplify and articulate the concepts and benefits of SSI for the masses
+		* Provide a cohesive narrative about SSI and its goals for the Media
+		* Offer common baseline talking points for SSI developers
+	* Explain wallets and DID distribution
+		* Who are the wallet makers
+		* How wallets will be [interoperable and secure](http://www.links.org/files/nspw36.pdf)
+	* High impact videos and other demo recordings (i.e.: RWOT)
+* Best practices for businesses and government to create SSI strategy
+	* Best practices for businesses to create a SSI strategy
+	* Offer domain-specific descriptions and demonstrations (drivers licenses, voting, site login, insurance, business registration, etc
+	* Presentations
+	* Videos

 ## Assets

 This document was developed at RWOT6 (Rebooting Web of Trust, Spring 2018) group.
 Document source is [HERE](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/a-roadmap-for-ssi.md)